Disputing Course Subject Assignments

 Correcting a Vague Course Subject Assignment

 On some occasions courses may have questionable or vague titles.
-If a verified course subject assignment is correct by HAMPCAS standards, but you feel that you can provide a course description which indicates it should reflect a different category, you can request that HAMPCAS provide this information to your programs.
+If a verified course subject assignment is correct by HAMPCAS standards, but you feel that you can provide a course description that indicates it should reflect a different category, you can request that HAMPCAS provide this information to your programs.
 To request an admissions notification for a questionable or vague title, email customer service at email@example.com with the subject line Course Subject Correction and support your argument by providing the following:

 - Indicate the course in question and what you believe it should be categorized as.